 The Workout: I wore this to BOLO, a fitness studio that recently launched its official location in Toronto’s downtown core.
 I was put through a HIIT class that involved weight lifting, calisthenics, and explosive athletic conditioning, as well as a 15 minute core workout in their hot room.

 Sniff Test: This deodorant ended up being quite the success after being put through a hot room where I — quite literally — felt as if I was bathing in my own sweat.
 But after a quick scan, I found that even though my armpits were soaking wet, the tea tree scent faintly remained.
 (Love tea tree oil?
-Here are extraordinary beauty uses.) – Alyssa Ball, assistant digital editor
+Here are extraordinary beauty uses.) – Alyssa Ball, former assistant digital editor

 Please note that I had been using this natural deodorant for three weeks prior to testing it during this workout.